henro25/simple-chat/notebook.md

 #### TODOs:

-1. Substitute error codes with their actual information
+1. Substitute error codes with their actual information [Henry]
    1. Handle this in `/protocols` somehow (there should simply be a function that handles message translation)
-2. Implement Conversation List Page UI
+2. Implement Conversation List Page UI [Henry]
    1. Data Structure: Chat Conversations (LIST)
    2. Sort by timestamp
    3. Show num unread msgs next to each user